NHSDigital/IOPS-FHIR-Simplifier-Backup/GPConnectDirectCareAPIs-STU3/backup/guides/patient-facing-services-view-record/Home/FHIR-Assets/All-assets/Profiles/Profile--CareConnect-GPC-Patient-1/managingOrganization.page.md

 <h5><ins>Guidance</ins></h5>

-This is the current organisation, as addressed by ODS code in the base URL, and NOT the patient’s registered practice which may be different.
+This is the organisation serving the request and references the `Organization` within the bundle.

 <h5><ins>Example</ins></h5>